-PIN TYPE DECODINTION NAME NUMBER ITPE DESCRIPTION SYS 15,16 I System connection point.
+PIN TYPE DECODINTION NAME NUMBER ITPE DESCRIPTION BAT 13,14 Р Battery connection point to the positive pin of the battery pack.
 The internal BATFET is connected between BAT and SYS.
+Connect a 10 μF closely to the BAT pin.
+SYS 15,16 I System connection point.
+The internal BATFET is connected between BAT and SYS.
 When the battery falls below the minimum system voltage, switch-mode converter keeps SYS above the minimum system voltage.
+The SYS pin has a built-in load to ground which may discharge 330-μF load to less than 0.3 V within 250 ms typically.
 PGND 17,18 Р Power ground connection for high-current power converter node.
 Internally, PGND is connected to the source of the n-channel LSFET.
 On PCB layout, connect directly to ground connection of input and output capacitors of the charger.
 A single point connection is recommended between power PGND and the analog GND near the IC PGND pin.
 SW 19,20 0 Switching node connecting to output inductor.
 Internally SW is connected to the source of the n-channel HSFET and the drain of the n-channel LSFET.
 Connect the 0.047-μF bootstrap capacitor from SW to BTST.
 BTST 21 Р PWM high side driver positive supply.
-Internally, the BTST is connected to the cathode of the boost-strap diode.
+Internally, the BTST is connected to the anode of the boost-strap diode.
 Connect the 0.047-μF bootstrap capacitor from SW to BTST.
-REGN REGN 22 PWM low side driver positive supply output.
-Internally, REGN is connected to the anode of the boost-strap diode.
+REGN 22 Р PWM low side driver positive supply output.
+Internally, REGN is connected to the cathode of the boost-strap diode.
 Connect a 4.7-μF (10-V rating) ceramic capacitor from REGN to analog GND.
 The capacitor should be placed close to the IC.
 REGN also serves as bias rail of TS pin.
-PMID 23 0 Connected to the drain of the reverse blocking MOSFET and the drain of HSFET.
-Given the total input capacitance, connect a 1-μF capacitor on VBUS to PGND, and the recommended 8.2 μF or more on PMID to PGND.
 Thermal Pad Р Exposed pad beneath the IC for heat dissipation.
 Always solder thermal pad to the board, and have vias on the thermal pad plane star-connecting to PGND and ground plane for high-current power converter.